-How to Improve Gaming Performance of Your Laptop
+How to Improve Gaming Performance On Laptop

-When you buy a new laptop it runs pretty fast since it has less software installed but by the time you use it Windows acquires junk files and installing tons of software takes system resources which ultimately causes a slower laptop.
+When you buy a new laptop it runs pretty fast since it has less software installed but by the time you use it, Windows acquires junk files, and installing tons of software takes system resources which ultimately causes a slower laptop.